AHL participation at the Spengler Cup: Rochester Americans at the 1996 Spengler Cup

 The Rochester Americans made their Spengler Cup debut in 1996, starting against hosts HC Davos.
 Despite Scott Metcalfe scoring the opening goal of the tournament for the Amerks, they would end up losing the first game 9-2.
 This was followed by a 3-5 loss to Team Canada.
 The Amerks would only win from then on, defeating Leksands IF of the Swedish league and the Finnish league's Jokerit in a shoot-out for a third-place finish.

 The 1996 Rochester entry was notable for the fact that the Buffalo Sabres did not allow goaltender Steve Shields (who was under contract to the Sabres but playing for Rochester) to accompany the Amerks.
 This was due to worries about there not being enough goaltenders available to play for the Sabres in the NHL.
 In the estimation of the Sabres organization there would have been great difficulty in flying a player back from Switzerland on a moment's notice.
 Kevin Weekes of the Florida Panthers would join the Amerks for the tournament as a replacement for Shields.

 The Amerks at the 2013 Spengler Cup

-On April 19 of 2013, the second participation of the Rochester Americans was announced on the NHL website.
-Previously, in late 2012, Swiss media had reported that negotiations between the Spengler Cup organizing committee (Fredi Pargätzi and the Chairman of HC Davos, Gaudenz Domenig) and the AHL executive team were taking place at the latter's headquarters in New York.
+On April 19, 2013, the second participation of the Rochester Americans was announced on the NHL website.
+Previously, in late 2012, Swiss media had reported that negotiations between the Spengler Cup organizing committee (Fredi Pargätzi and the Chairman of HC Davos, Gaudenz Domenig) and the AHL executive team were taking place in New York.